vaibhavmanni/frogger-game/README.md

 ## RUN GAME
+*Play it live [here](https://vaibhavmanni.github.io/frogger-game/)

+             OR

-*Play it live [here](https://vaibhavmanni.github.io/frogger-game/) *Extract the Project 3 zip file and run the index.html file.
+*Extract the Project 3 zip file and run the index.html file.
-The game will launch in your default browser.
+*The game will launch in your default browser.

 ## INSTRUCTIONS